RajSath25/FP/README.md

 ﻿# INFR3120-Project2024

 NFR3120 – Web and Scripting Programming
-Project Part 1 – First Release
+Project Part 2 – Second Release
-First Release
+Second Release
 Overview:

 • Your site must include a Landing Page that is appropriate for the type of Web